slhome2010/attributipro.doc/docs/license/free-version.md

 # Free Version

-Until you obtain and apply a valid license key, the module operates in the free version mode.
+Until you receive and apply the license key, the module operates in the _free_ version.
 Essentially, it is the same module but with limited functionality.
-Visually, the free version is identical to the paid version, except for the **(free)** label displayed next to the module name in the header.
+Externally, the _free_ version is indistinguishable from the paid version, except for the **(free)** label next to the module's name in the header.
 For example:

-**Attribut&pro v3.3.3 (free)**.
+**Attribut&pro v1.0.0 (free)**.

-The limitations of the free version apply to database modifications.
-You can perform any actions with **Attributes** or **Values**, just like in the paid module, but changes will not be saved.
+The limitations of the free version concern making changes to the database.
+You can perform any actions with **Attributes** or **Values**, just like in the paid module, but the changes will not be saved.
 After reloading the page, everything will revert to its original state.

-The free version is designed for evaluating the module's functionality, assessing usability when working with attributes, and verifying compatibility with your OpenCart store.
+The _free_ version is designed to familiarize you with the module's functionality, evaluate the convenience of working with attributes, and check the module's compatibility with your OpenCart store.

 :::info
-Some features remain fully functional in the free version, such as **Drag'n'Drop sorting** of **Groups** and **Attributes**.
+Some features in the _free_ version are fully preserved, such as **Drag'n'Drop sorting** of **Groups** and **Attributes**.
 :::

 :::tip
-The free version **does not require** domain name registration.
+For the _free_ version, **no domain name approval** is required.
 :::